aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/tables/read-and-write-table-with-query-table-data-source/_index.md

 ---

 ## **Read and Write Table with Query Table Data Source**
-With Aspose.Cells, you can read and write a table which has a QueryTable as Datasource.
-The support for this feature also exists for XLS files.
-The following code snippet demonstrates reading and writing such a table by first reading the table and then modifying it to add the totals row.
+With Aspose.Cells, you can read and write a table which has a QueryTable as a data source.
+Support for this feature also exists for XLS files.
+The following code snippet demonstrates reading and writing such a table by first reading the table and then modifying it to add the total row.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Tables-ReadAndWriteTableWithQueryTableDataSource-1.cs" >}}

-The source and output excel files are attached for reference.
+The source and output Excel files are attached for reference.

 [Source File](96928091.xls)